objectify/objectify-remotely/README.md

 When you install the remote API, all GAE service calls go to the remote server.
 Objectify-remotely limits this to only datastore operations; used in conjunction with Objectify (or other tools), your application can continue to use local memcache and other services while shunting only datastore operations to the remote service.

-Objectify-remotely includes two pieces:

-1. An executor that lets you execute a unit-of-work in a remote context
-2. A wrapper for AsyncDatastoreService that works in concert with the executor

 ## Usage